Pure and Mixed State Entanglement Dynamics in Tavis-Cummings Model with Squeezed Coherent Thermal States: Effects of Kerr-nonlinearity

 \section{Effects of Kerr-nonlinearity}

-In the present section, we investigate the effects of Kerr-nonlinearity on the entanglement dynamics of atom-atom and atom-field subsystems.
-The Hamiltonian of the atom-cavity system with Kerr-nonlinearity can be written as
+In this section, we examine the influence of Kerr-nonlinearity on the entanglement dynamics of the atom--atom and atom--field subsystems.
+The Hamiltonian of the atom--cavity system in the presence of a Kerr medium is given by